gitmag-group-admin/php-pdo/README.md

 #### Delete multiple rows from a table
 Deleting multiple rows from the table is the same as the steps for deleting one row from a table.
 To find the number of rows deleted, you use the `rowCount()` method of the `PDOStatement` object.
-The following example shows how to delete publishers with an id greater than 2:
+The following example shows how to delete posts with an id greater than 2:

 ```php
 $category_id = 4;